JustinMi/and-sold/README.md

 # Overview

 ## What is it?

-- lightweight auction room generator for peer-to-peer transations
-- users selling stuff on Craigslist, FB markets, or other sites without buyer power can instantiate an auction room for a specific item, which carries a unique link on the site
-    - they post the link with whatever they are trying to sell
-    - interested buyers click on the link, and provide a source of contact (SMS, email) for updates
-        - they make bids on the item
+and-sold is a lightweight auction room generator for peer-to-peer transactions.
+Users selling items on Craigslist, Facebook marketplaces, or other sites without seller power or leverage can instantiate an auction room for a specific item, which carries a unique link on the site.
+They then post the link with whatever they are trying to sell, and interested buyers click on the link to make bids on the item.
+This app allows sellers to organize all interested buyers, and gain leverage in the final selling price if the item is popular or not popular.
-        - buyers and sellers get updated on price changes
-    - seller can raise or lower the price of the item

 ## Auction Room